cssmh/blog-app-client/README.md

 4. **Commenting System:**

-   - All users, even without logging in, can leave comments on blog posts.
+   - The commenting system allows emoji usage, with anonymous comments for non-logged-in users and editable comments for logged-in users.
-   - Logged-in users’ names appear on comments, while non-logged-in users post as "Anonymous."
+   - Logged user can like/unlike blogs also.

 5. **Additional Features:**